 Aligns the layers and matches overlapping content and transforms (rotate or scale) any of the source layers.

 Blend Images Together

-Finds the optimal borders between the images and create seams based on those borders, and to color match the images.
+Finds the optimal borders between the images and creates seams based on those borders, and color matches the images.
 With Blend Images Together turned off, a simple rectangular blend is performed.
 This may be preferable if you intend to retouch the blending masks by hand.

 Removes and performs exposure compensation in images that have darkened edges caused by lens flaws or improper lens shading.

 Photoshop creates one multi‑layer image from the source images, adding layer masks as needed to create optimal blending where the images overlap.
 You can edit the layer masks or add adjustment layers to further fine-tune the different areas of the panorama.

 To replace empty areas around image borders, use a content-aware fill.
 (See Content-aware, pattern, or history fills.)

 Combine Photomerge with 3D features to create a 360-degree panorama.
 First, you stitch together the images to create a panorama; then you use the Spherical Panorama command to wrap the panorama so it’s continuous.

 Be sure to photograph a full circle of images with sufficient overlap.
 Photographing with a pano head on a tripod helps produce better results.

 For a video on creating a 360-degree panorama, see http://tv.adobe.com/#vi+f1577v1001.